HHS-AHRQ/MEPS/SAS/README.md

 ## Data years 1996-2016: `PROC XCOPY`

 For data years prior to 2017, ASCII and SAS transport (XPORT) file formats were released for the MEPS public use files.
-The <b>SAS transport (.ssp) </b> format is the recommended file type for loading MEPS data files from 1996-2016.
+The <b>SAS transport (.ssp) </b> format is the recommended file type for loading MEPS data files from 1996-2016 (excluding the 2016 Medical Conditions file).

 SAS transport (.ssp) files can be read into SAS using `PROC XCOPY`.
 In the following examples, the SAS transport file for the 2016 Dental Visits file (h188b.ssp) has been downloaded from the MEPS website, unzipped, and saved in the local directory <b>C:\MEPS</b>
 ``` sas